LambdaGaming/GChroma/doc.md

 &nbsp;

 # GChroma_SetDeviceColor( `userdata` instance, `number` device, `vector` color )
- ## Scope
- Shared (For server, add the target player as the first argument.
-Avoid using server function whenever possible.
-Client function is more optimized.)

  ## Description
  Sets the specified device to a solid color.
 Individual LEDs cannot be changed with this function.